josh-hs-ko/Thesis/README.md

 # Composable structures for dependently typed programming (TBD)

-This implements, in Agda, a framework of composable datatype refinements based on McBride's ornamentation.
+This implements, in Agda, a framework of composable datatype refinements based on [McBride's datatype ornamentation](http://personal.cis.strath.ac.uk/~conor/pub/OAAO/LitOrn.pdf).

-All files typecheck with Agda-2.3.1.
-(The module Thesis.Ornament.SequentialComposition would bump into [an error of Agda-2.3.2](http://code.google.com/p/agda/issues/detail?id=754), and the module Thesis.Ornament.Isomorphism would bump into [another error of Agda-2.3.3](http://code.google.com/p/agda/issues/detail?id=778).)
+All files typecheck with Agda 2.3.1 or 2.3.3, but note that some files can take a very long time to typecheck.
+(The module Thesis.Ornament.SequentialComposition would bump into [an error of Agda 2.3.2](http://code.google.com/p/agda/issues/detail?id=754).)
 See [the author's homepage](http://www.cs.ox.ac.uk/people/hsiang-shang.ko/) for more information, including published papers.

 ## Module descriptions